 Line striping is not an easy job, and it is not one we recommend you DIY.
-In addition to the actual paint job itself being very complex, ADA regulations, proper layout, safety traffic markings, etc. need to be done properly to be up to code and safe.
+In addition to the actual paint job itself being very complex, ADA regulations, proper layout, safety traffic markings, etc. need to be up to code and safe.
 Since there is so much to consider, and a proper parking lot paint job requires extensive knowledge and intricate attention to detail, it is always best to contact your professional parking lot line painter for your restripe or new layout job.

 Wondering how much it’ll cost to hire a parking lot line painter?
-Well, to get an exact price, you’ll need to call for an in-person estimate (many factors can affect final price like; minimums, restripe vs. new layout, number of markings, time to complete, etc.).
+Well, to get an exact price, you’ll need to call for an in-person estimate.
+(Many factors can affect final price like; minimums, restripe vs. new layout, number of markings, time to complete, etc.).
 But, as a baseline, the national average parking lot painting job is around $1100.
 Visit our blog Parking Lot Line Painting: How Much Does It Cost? for extensive detail on this.

 It is important to have your parking lot restriped before winter, and it’s not too late!
 Contact EastCoat Pavement Services today for your free parking lot striping consultation and make sure your lot is properly marked before our first snowstorm!